LonamiWebs/lonamiwebs.github.io/content/blog/woce-8.md

 ## Pointers pointing points

 If you say "pointer" enough, you'll end up having [semantic satiation][semsat].
 My goal by the end of this post is that you actually get to experience that phenomenon.
-Anyway, no real program would actually have pointers pointing to pointers which themselves point to a different point (you guessed it, another pointer pointing to yet another pointer), right?
+Anyway, no real program would actually have pointers pointing to pointers which themselves point to a different point (and, you've guessed it, this point points to another pointer pointing to yet another pointer), right?
 That would be silly.
 Why would I have a value behind, say, 5 references?
 I'm not writing Rust code like `&&&&&value`.

 But I am sure you are much more likely to be doing something like `game.world.areas[i].players[j].regen()`.
 And there's a lot of references there: